grisp/rebar3_grisp/README.md

 ]}.
 ```

-The first time you use Rebar the plug-in will be installed.
-To upgrade the plug-in to the latest version, you need to first update the Hex index and then the plug-in:
+The first time you use Rebar the plugin will be installed.
+To upgrade the plugin to the latest version, you need to first update the Hex index and then the plugin:

 ```console
 $ rebar3 update